-While the College of Pharmacy recognizes that certain disabilities can be accommodated without compromising the standards required by the college and the integrity of the curriculum, the use of a trained intermediary means that a student's judgment must be mediated by someone else's powers of selection and observation, and is not acceptable.
+While the School of Pharmacy recognizes that certain disabilities can be accommodated without compromising the standards required by the school and the integrity of the curriculum, the use of a trained intermediary means that a student's judgment must be mediated by someone else's powers of selection and observation, and is not acceptable.
 Additionally, those individuals who would constitute a direct threat to the health or safety of others are not considered suitable candidates for continued matriculation.

-The following skills are required, with or without accommodation:
+The following skills are required, with or without accommodation

 Students must be able to observe demonstrations and conduct exercises in a variety of areas related to contemporary pharmacy practice, including but not limited to monitoring of drug response and preparation of specialty dosage forms.
 Students must be able to observe demonstrations and experiments in the basic and pharmaceutical sciences, medical illustrations and models, microscopic studies of microorganisms and tissues in normal and pathological states.
 A student must be able to observe a patient accurately at a distance and close at hand, noting nonverbal as well as verbal signals.
 The student must be able to observe and interpret presented information.
-Specific vision-related requirements include, but are not limited to the following abilities: visualizing and discriminating findings on monitoring tests; reading written and illustrated material; discriminating numbers and patterns associated with diagnostic and monitoring instruments and tests; observing the activities of technical staff operating under their supervision; reading information on a computer screen and small print on packages or package inserts; distinguishing shapes, colors, markings, and other characteristics of small objects (eg. different dosage forms); and competently using instruments for monitoring drug response.
-Observation requires not only the functional use of the sense of vision, but other sensory modalities as well such as hearing and other somatic senses.
+Specific vision-related requirements include, but are not limited to the following abilities: visualizing and discriminating findings on monitoring tests; reading written and illustrated material; discriminating numbers and patterns associated with diagnostic and monitoring instruments and tests; observing the activities of technical staff operating under their supervision; reading information on a computer screen and small print on packages or package inserts; distinguishing shapes, colors, markings, and other characteristics of small objects (e.g. different dosage forms); and competently using instruments for monitoring drug response.
+Observation requires not only the functional use of the sense of vision but other sensory modalities as well such as hearing and other somatic senses.
 For example, observation can be enhanced in some situations by the use of the sense of smell.

-Specific requirements include but are not limited to the following abilities; reading, writing, speaking and comprehending English with sufficient mastery to accomplish didactic, clinical and laboratory curricular requirements in a timely, professional and accurate manner; eliciting a thorough medication and medical history; and communicating complex findings in appropriate terms that are understood by patients, caregivers, and members of the healthcare team.
-Each student must be able to read and record observations and care plans legibly, efficiently and accurately.
-Students must be able to prepare and communicate concise but complete summaries of individual activities, decisions and encounters with patients.
+Specific requirements include but are not limited to the following abilities; reading, writing, speaking and comprehending English with sufficient mastery to accomplish didactic, clinical, and laboratory curricular requirements in a timely, professional and accurate manner; eliciting a thorough medication and medical history; and communicating complex findings in appropriate terms that are understood by patients, caregivers, and members of the healthcare team.
+Each student must be able to read and record observations and care plans legibly, efficiently, and accurately.
+Students must be able to prepare and communicate concise but complete summaries of individual activities, decisions, and encounters with patients.
 Students must be able to complete forms or appropriately document activities according to directions in a complete and timely fashion.

 Pharmacy students must have sufficient motor function to carry out basic laboratory techniques and skills to accomplish basic pharmacy practice tasks utilizing both gross and fine motor skills.
 These include but are not limited to; compounding prescriptions, filling prescriptions, counting prescription medications, administering medications, preparing intravenous products, and administering intramuscular and subcutaneous injections.
-The student must be able to conduct a physical assessment of a patient by palpation, auscultation and other diagnostic maneuvers.
+The student must be able to conduct a physical assessment of a patient by palpation, auscultation, and other diagnostic maneuvers.
 Other motor activities include performing first aid and/or cardiopulmonary resuscitation in the clinical setting.

 The student must be able to transport him or herself to off-site settings and experiential locations in a timely manner.
 Students must be able to respond promptly to urgencies within the practice setting and must not hinder the ability of their co-workers to provide prompt care.
 Examples of such emergency treatment reasonably required of pharmacists include arriving quickly when called, rapidly and accurately preparing appropriate emergency medication, and the preparation of sterile intravenous medications.

-Students must be able to use computer-based information systems and have sufficient motor function and coordination required for manipulation of small and large objects.
-The student must have the ability to move and position another person in a manner that will facilitate physical assessment or other diagnostic lab testing.
+Students must be able to use computer-based information systems and have sufficient motor function and coordination required for the manipulation of small and large objects.
+The student must have the ability to move and position another person in a manner that will facilitate physical assessment or another diagnostic lab testing.
 Lastly, students must exhibit the physical and mental stamina needed while standing or sitting for prolonged periods of time.

-A student should possess sufficient intellectual, conceptual, integrative and quantitative abilities to complete a rigorous and intense didactic and experiential curriculum.
+A student should possess sufficient intellectual, conceptual, integrative, and quantitative abilities to complete a rigorous and intense didactic and experiential curriculum.
 These abilities include measurement, calculation, reasoning, analysis, decision-making, judgment, information integration, and solution synthesis.
 In addition, the student should be able to comprehend three-dimensional relationships and to understand the spatial relations of structures.
 Especially important is the appropriate and rapid calculation of dosages for a variety of patient-specific conditions such as renal or hepatic failure, obesity, cardiac or respiratory arrest, etc. Additionally, calculations involving appropriate dilution or reconstitution of drug products, electrolytes, etc. must be made accurately and quickly.
 Students must be able to retain and recall critical information in an efficient and timely manner.
 Students must be able to identify and acknowledge the limits of their knowledge to others when appropriate and be able to recognize when the limits of their knowledge indicate further study or investigation before making a decision.
-Students must be able to interpret graphs or charts describing biologic, economic or outcome relationships.
+Students must be able to interpret graphs or charts describing biological, economic, or outcome relationships.
 They must be able to learn through a variety of modalities including, but not limited to, classroom instruction, small group activities, individual study, preparation and presentation of reports, and use of computer technology.
-Students are expected to be fully alert and attentive at all times in classroom and clinical settings.
+Students are expected to be fully alert and attentive at all times in the classroom and clinical settings.

 Behavioral and Social

 A pharmacy student must possess the physical and emotional health required for full utilization of his/her intellectual abilities, the exercise of good judgment, the prompt completion of all responsibilities attendant to the care of patients, and the development of effective relationships with patients.
 Students must adapt to changing environments, to display flexibility and function in the face of uncertainties inherent in the academic and clinical environments with appropriate coping responses.
 Compassion, integrity, concern for others, interpersonal skills, interest, and motivation are qualities that are assessed during the admission and education process.
-The student must recognize and display respect for differences in culture, values, and ethics among patients, faculty, peers, clinical and administrative staff and colleagues.
-The student must be able to identify and demonstrate appropriate behavior to protect the safety and well being of patients, faculty, peers, clinical and administrative staff and colleagues.
+The student must recognize and display respect for differences in culture, values, and ethics among patients, faculty, peers, clinical and administrative staff, and colleagues.
+The student must be able to identify and demonstrate appropriate behavior to protect the safety and well-being of patients, faculty, peers, clinical and administrative staff, and colleagues.
 Lastly, the student should handle situations appropriately and professionally when those situations may be physically, emotionally, or intellectually stressful, including those situations that must be handled promptly and calmly.
 At times, this requires the ability to be aware of and appropriately react to one's own immediate emotional responses and environment.

 Students must be able to meet the Maine State Board of Pharmacy licensing requirements to obtain a valid Introductory (IPPE) and Advanced Pharmacy Practice Experiences (APPE) License.
 These licenses are required to complete off-campus experiential courses.
 Inability to obtain a Maine IPPE or APPE License may prevent completion of experiential courses and prevent a student from continuing in the program and completing the requirements for graduation.
 Students completing their experiential education in other states must meet the licensing requirements of that state.

-The College of Pharmacy's Admissions Committee will consider the applicant based on the criteria for admission of all applicants.
+The School of Pharmacy's Admissions Committee will consider the applicant based on the criteria for admission of all applicants.
 An applicant who discloses a disability and requests accommodation in the admission process may be required to submit, in writing, the request for accommodation and pertinent supporting documentation.
 This pertinent information may include a history of accommodations granted previously in other educational programs.